img;

 Chapter 7, also known as liquidation bankruptcy, is the most common type of bankruptcy in the United States, usually taking around 3–5 months to complete.
 During this process, a court-appointed bankruptcy trustee oversees the liquidation of the debtor’s non-exempt assets to pay off creditors.
 However, not all possessions will qualify for liquidation.

-Non-exempt assets will be liquidated.
-These typically include:
+Non-exempt assets that will be liquidated typically include:

 • Cash